A Comprehensive Review of Condensing Boilers; Advantages, types and Applications

 Fire-tube Condensing Boiler

-These are another types of condensing boilers, where the hot gases from combustion pass through the flue tubes (or fire tubes) and heat the water surrounding these tubes.
-These boilers are equipped with premixed burners and nozzle mix burners.
-The combustion chamber in fire-tube condensing boilers is designed to accommodate dual-fuel burners which can use both gas and liquid fuels.
+The combustion chamber in condensing fire-tube boilers is designed to accommodate gas burners, especially dual-fuel burners that can operate on both gas and liquid fuels.
 After passing through the combustion chamber, the hot combustion products enter the smoke tubes.
 In the smoke tubes, water vapor in the combustion products condenses.
 The resulting condensed vapor is then directed through an outlet to the drainage system.

 The material of the smoke tubes in these boilers must be carefully selected.
 Due to direct contact with the acidic condensed water vapor, the typical tubes are susceptible to corrosion.
 Therefore, the smoke tubes must be made of corrosion-resistant stainless steel.
 Additionally, due to the corrosive nature of the combustion products in these boilers, the chimney material must also be resistant to corrosion.